ceilfors/ceilfors.github.io/_drafts/leaddev-2018.md

 > _- @aliciatweet_

 The last section but not the least.
 Most of the conference attendees were probably interested in upskilling themselves.
-Fortunately a lot of speakers have reminded us that growing others are equally important, and that's part of your job.
+Fortunately, a lot of speakers have reminded us that growing others are equally important, and that's part of your job.
-There are different level of people that you can help grow, they are: interns, juniors, experienced, and yourself.
+There are different levels of developer that you can help grow.
+They are interns, juniors, experienced, and yourself.
 Let's start with the interns and the juniors.

 > You can invest your time, create opportunities, and give feedback
 > _- @tara_ojo_

 It's quite a revelation to hear from @WebDevBev on how difficult it is to get into tech industries.
-She couldn't join appreticeship as she owns a non-tech degree.
-The apprenticeship system just excludes her rightaway.
-She couldn't join a bootcamp as it will cost her £8000.
+She couldn't join apprenticeship as she owns a non-tech degree.
+The apprenticeship system excludes people with any degree.
+She couldn't join a boot camp as it will cost her £8000.
 She couldn't join an unpaid internship, as she has a dependant.
-If you have an intern in your team, it goes away saying, invest your time while the person is in your team.
+If you have an intern on your team, it goes away saying, invest your time while the intern is on your team.

-@tara_ojo has conveniently provided a pratical tips on how you can invest your time to grow interns and juniors:
+@tara_ojo has conveniently shared practical tips on how you can invest your time to grow interns and juniors:

 1. Stretch them.
 I always used the Goldilocks principle, or shoe sizing
-2. Keep track of their achievement, this will help on their promotion
+2. Keep track of their achievement, this will help with their promotion
 3. Pairing, give them the keyboard
 4. Give feedback, regularly

 > Don't praise the knowledge, praise the thirst for knowledge
 > _- @ClareSudbery_

-There is a reason why @ClareSudbery has dedicated an entire talk on growth of experienced developers, because it is hard.
+There is a reason why @ClareSudbery has dedicated an entire talk on the growth of experienced developers, because it is hard.
 She reiterated the significance of empathy, which should not be excluded even for experienced developers.
 One of the key takeaway for me is on the tips for _praising_.
 On my entire career, it is very rare (probably never) for me to praise other developers as I need developers to continuously be curious and learn based on their intrinsic value.
 You don't want a developer to do something just to be praised by someone.
-Which is why what she said on praising strucks me, I'll definitely give it another thought.
+Which is why what she said on praising struck me, I'll definitely give it another thought.

 > Leading takes energy, and you can't lead when you are burnout or ill.
 > _- @cmccarrick_

 Now, back to you.
-I won't be covering much here except for the fact that the speakers who are sitting on the higher ups (above Lead developer role) were talking about health.
-The speakers were @cmccarrick (SVP of Platform Engineering) and @aliciatweet (VP of Engineering).
+I won't be covering much here except for the fact that the speakers who are sitting on the higher-ups (above Lead developer role) were talking about health.
+These speakers were @cmccarrick (SVP of Platform Engineering) and @aliciatweet (VP of Engineering).
 In simple words, if you are looking to step up your career, be also ready to step up your stress handling skills.
-The unanimous tips to recover or handle stress were regular meditation and regular exercise.
+The unanimous tips to handle and recover from stress were regular meditation and regular exercise.
 Yes, I repeated the word _regular_ twice.

 That's all for now, good luck!